DijoG/TREETOPS/README.md

 # TREETOPS

-The **TREETOPS** package implements a Growing Tree Region (GTR) algorithm for detecting treetops in Canopy Height Models (CHMs) derived from low point density LiDAR data.
+The **TREETOPS** package implements a Growing Tree Region (GTR) algorithm for locating treetops in Canopy Height Models (CHMs) derived from low point density LiDAR data.

 Designed to work within the **lidR** package ecosystem, **TREETOPS** is intended to be coupled with CHM-based tree segmentation methods to complete an individual tree detection workflow.